 Step 1

-Please provide information about the nominee, the nominating department, etc. via this Microsoft Form.
+Please provide information about the nominee via this Microsoft Form.

 Step 2

-1. A non-technical summary (NTS) addressing the purpose, methods, results of the research and its significance within the discipline of this thesis.
+- A non-technical summary (NTS) addressing the purpose, methods, results of the research and its significance within the discipline of this thesis.
 An NTS is a concise document that provides a description of the process and its findings in a manner that is both appealing to read and easily understood by the general public.
 The NTS must not exceed 1,000-1,500 words.
-Please include the nominee’s name and doctoral program on this page.
+Please include the nominee’s name and master’s program on this page.
+For more guidance, consult the Graduate School’s guide to “elevator speeches.”

-1. An abstract of the nominee’s research (not to exceed 10 double-spaced pages).
-Appendices containing non-textual materials, such as charts or tables, may be included as additional pages.
+- An abstract of the nominee’s research which should not exceed a maximum of 10 double-spaced pages.
+Appendices containing non-textual materials, such as charts or tables, can be included as optional, additional pages.
 All pages should be numbered, and each should bear the name of the nominee.

-1. Two nomination letters: A letter from the department head or major professor and one additional faculty member.
+- Two nomination letters (not to exceed one page per letter): A letter from the department head or major professor and one additional faculty member.
 The letters should include information about the significance of the thesis, the contribution of the thesis to the program of the degree-granting unit, and the impact of the thesis on the knowledge base of the discipline.

-1. A CV or resume from the student nominee (not to exceed five pages.)
+- A CV or resume from the student nominee (not to exceed five pages).

 Note: Departments should be prepared to provide an electronic copy of the complete thesis.